-Students: Would you like to supplement your classroom learning with some workplace experience in your major?
+Students: Would you like to supplement your classroom learning with workplace experience?

 An internship is a valuable form of “learning by doing.”
 Internships can help you in a number of important ways.
-Below is a short list of benefits:
+Benefits:

 - Gain professional experience related to your major